-An accredited program is required to maintain compliance with the Accreditation Eligibility Requirements and with the NAEYC Professional Preparation Standards throughout its seven-year term of accreditation.
-The program reports annually on major developments, ongoing program improvements, and compliance with any conditions in the Accreditation Decision Report.
+An accredited program is required to maintain compliance with the Accreditation Eligibility Requirements and with the NAEYC Professional Preparation Standards throughout its term of accreditation.
+The program reports annually on major developments, ongoing program improvements, program data, and steps taken to address any conditions in the Accreditation Decision Report.
 The accredited program also submits an annual fee with its annual reports.
-Decisions regarding a program's continued accreditation are subject to a decision of the Commission.
-(See page 26 for more information about maintaining accreditation.)
+Decisions regarding a program's continued accreditation are made by the Commission.